 - Partnerships between faculties/units/departments/groups are encouraged.

-- Applications should demonstrate some financial contributions (not just in-kind) from Faculties, Units and clubs.
+- Applications should demonstrate some financial contributions/support (not just in-kind) from Faculties and/or units.

 - Funding will not be granted for projects that are a normal part of the unit’s responsibilities and operating expenses, or, except in exceptional circumstances, to reinstitute a previously funded project in a unit.